Are you wondering how to get to Victoria BC?

 There are three US ferry options to get to Victoria.

 Victoria is home to an international airport with several flights landing daily.
-The main carriers within Canada are West Jet and Air Canada.
+The main carriers within Canada are West Jet and Air Canada and Pacific Coastal Airlines here in BC.
 Both Alaska Airlines and Delta Air Lines have international flights arriving from Seattle a couple times daily.

 Other air options for getting to Victoria are seaplanes (sometimes called float planes) and helicopters.